CoderDojo-Content/Advanced-HTML-CSS/en/sidenotes-and-captions.md

       </aside>
    ```

 8. Use the `aside` **selector** to define CSS styles for this new element to make it stand out from the other stuff on your page.
-Your imagination is the limit here!

    ```css
       aside {